DigiBP/Boese/README.md

 - Zoe Mitter

 # Use Case
+## Perspective of study program coordinators
+The Kalaidos FH is growing at an uncontrollable speed.
+Workload for study program coordinators is heavy.
+The admission process is work intensive due to the individual consultation for potential students since Kalaidos FH offers a variety of tailored study program solutions.
+Currently, study program coordinators must transfer data from the application, coming in via a form over the website, manually into their system which is time-consuming and repetitive.
+The current application form allows students to send it without uploading the necessary documents as certificates of employment or qualification for university entrance.
+Thus, study program coordinators have incomplete applications pending while asking the applicants for those documents, sometimes waiting for them up to six months.
+A reduction of this administrative task would leave more time for consulting which is a USP of Kalaidos FH.

+## Perspective project "Symphony"
 The project group decides in agreement with the Kalaidos Project Leader and Enterprise Architect, which process part to digitalize according to the existing business logic of KFH and the requirements of FHNW for the project group.
 The admission process for all departments of KFH will be modelled in a generic way.

 The modelling is done on the basis of the following documents: